PeterCamilleri/CX16/docs/vm1_am.md

 The following sections detail the programmer visible aspects of the VM1 virtual machine.

+To be extra clear on this point, Mark 1 is not an end point.
+Rather it serves as the start of an iterative process of refinement.
+I fully expect that at some point, it will be necessary to restart with a clean slate in order to move forward.
+Mark 1 will have helped get us to that point.

 [Back to the Top](#virtual-machine-architecture-mark-1)

 ### Design Choices